-CJ452 Terrorism & U.S. National Security Prerequisite: CJ450
+CJ452 Terrorism and U.S. National Security 3 credits Prerequisite: CJ450

 This course examines the relationship between terrorism and U.S. national security.
 It focuses on a variety of aspects related to U.S. policy on terrorism, the threat of terrorism to U.S. national security and the problems inherent to U.S. counterterrorism.
-The student gains a comprehensive understanding of how the U.S. views terrorism, how various policies affect outcomes of counterterrorism, strengths and security and suggestions for solutions to these threats.
+The student gains a comprehensive understanding of how the U.S. views terrorism, how various policies affect outcomes of counterterrorism, strengths and weaknesses in policy and strategies, threats to U.S. national security and suggestions for solutions to these threats.